Statistics on the Prosvent infomercial are, to be honest … astounding, astonishing, and startling.

 It showed that it helped BPH more than saw palmetto by itself.
-Because other studies found that saw palmetto was ineffective, or as effective as a placebo, it means that the other factors are effective.
-Furthermore, prostate problems are connected to low selenium levels.
+Other studies found that saw palmetto was ineffective, or as effective as a placebo.
+Prostate problems have also been connected to low selenium levels.

 Does Prosvent Improve Prostate Cancer?

 Prosvent is marketed to solely manage symptoms of an enlarged prostate.
 There is nothing in the studies or in the product literature that suggests that it can help with prostate cancer.